 The Audit Committee meets on quarterly basis with additional meetings held as and when necessary.
-A total of five (5) meetings were held during the financial year ended 31 March 2011.
+A total of five (5) meetings were held during the financial year ended 31 March 2012.
 The representatives of External Auditors and Internal Auditors, the Company Secretaries and the Head of Group Finance were invited to meetings during deliberations, which required their input and advice.

-During the financial year ended 31 March 2011, the activities of the Audit Committee covered, among others, the following:
+During the financial year ended 31 March 2012, the activities of the Audit Committee covered, among others, the following:

 - a.
 Reviewed financial statements including quarterly financial announcements to the Bursa Malaysia Securities Berhad and year end financial statements and recommend the same for approval by the Board of Directors, upon being satisfied that, inter alia, the financial reporting and disclosure requirements of the relevant authorities had been complied with. - b.
 Reviewed the External Auditors' reports in relation to their audit findings and the accounting issues arising from the audit. - c.
 Reviewed audit plan prepared by the External Auditors before the audit commences. - d.
-Reviewed audit fees of the External Auditors.
+Reviewed audit fees of the External Auditors. - e.
+Reviewed the annual internal audit plan including its scope, basis of assessments and risks ratings of the proposed areas of audit. - f.
+Reviewed audit reports prepared by the Internal Auditors and the consideration of the major findings and the Management's response thereto.